BranchManager69/codextendo/README.md

 ## Features
 - `codextendo <query>` – run the full flow: search, pick a result, and automatically resume the session in the Codex CLI.
-- `codextendo --summarize` – generate structured JSON + Markdown summaries (key actions, files, concerns, follow-ups) for any session.
+- `codextendo --summary` – generate structured JSON + Markdown summaries (key actions, files, concerns, follow-ups) for any session and append a history entry for future reference. (`--summarize` still works and also resumes the session.)
+- `codextendo refresh` – batch refresh summaries for every Codex session (skips unchanged conversations using a local cache).
 - `codexsearch <query>` – fuzzy-ish search across `~/.codex/sessions`, shows timestamps, relative ages, labels, and highlighted snippets.
 - Interactive picker with colored prompt and `Enter` to skip; remembers last results for quick openings.
 - `codexlabel <result #> "Title"` – assign readable names to conversations, auto-disambiguates duplicates, and `--clear` removes a label.